The scapegoat is often the child who will not say how high every time the narcissist says jump.

 Protective of others.

 Flying monkeys is a term that comes from the wizard of oz, or abuse by proxy.
-Flying monkeys are people who, through the narcissists’ tactics, have usually being manipulated into believing the narcissists lies and then unwittingly help the narcissist punish the real victim, thinking they are helping a genuine person when in reality they are causing further harm to the person who actually needs help and support.
+Flying monkeys are people who, through the narcissists’ tactics, have usually been manipulated into believing the narcissists lies and then unwittingly help the narcissist punish the real victim, thinking they are helping a genuine person when in reality they are causing further harm to the person who actually needs help and support.
 Flying monkeys can be the narcissists’ friends, family or work colleagues.
 They can also be the victims’ friends, family or work colleagues that the narcissist manipulates onto their side.
-The narcissist can also bring authority’s onto their side to further abuse to the victim.
+The narcissist can also bring authorities onto their side to further abuse to the victim.
 Many a narcissist will drag a victim through the court systems if they can.

 The narcissist uses enablers/ flying monkeys to spread gossip, bully, intimidate and harass.
 Unfortunately, most enablers / flying monkeys don’t understand until they themselves end up on the wrong side of the narcissist.

 This can be devastating for vulnerable young children who are the scapegoat child, as well as adults.
 Not only are their minds living in inner conflict, turmoil, distress, But Self-worth is also often shattered, with never-ending games and blame from the narcissist and the narcissist’s party of enablers.
-Young children can have their other parent, siblings, and other family members turned against them.
+Young children can have their other parents, siblings, and other family members turned against them.
 In friendship groups, you can become singled out and eventually left out, and at work, you can have all your colleagues turn against you.
 Left to question your own self-worth and full of dread to speak out for who you indeed are.